-Every minor child seen in our office for medical services must be accompanied by a parent or legal guardian who knows the child's medical history and can give permission for the necessary immunizations and tests.
+Every minor child seen in our office for medical services must be accompanied by a parent or legal guardian who knows the child's medical history and can give permission for the necessary tests.
 When we are familiar with your child's medical history, we will assume that anyone bringing your child in for a medical treatment has your permission to do so.
 As such, we will not hesitate to prescribe treatment.
-However, if certain procedures become necessary such as immunizations, antibiotic injection and sutures, we will contact you by phone to be sure we have your permission to proceed.
+However, if certain procedures become necessary such as immunizations, antibiotic injection and wound closure, we will contact you by phone to be sure we have your permission to proceed.

 If you know in advance someone other than yourself will be bringing your child(ren) to their appointment, you may write a statement for us to place in the child's chart.